Redeveloping Historic High-Grade Gold Property in Ontario

 First discovered in the 1940s, Lingman Lake hosts a historic estimate of 234,658 ounces in-situ with an average grade of 6.86 g/t gold contained in multiple zones.

-Existing infrastructure at the mine site includes a 127-meter deep shaft with three separate levels of underground workings and approximately one kilometer of drifting, all of which will provide underground access for future exploration and potential development.
+Existing infrastructure at the mine site includes a 127-meter deep shaft with three separate levels of underground workings and approximately one kilometer of drifting, all of which could provide underground access for future exploration and potential development.
 The historical underground bulk sample resulted in an average grade of 17.3 g/t gold while the composite sample averaged 19 g/t gold.
 Further work on the property included drilling conducted during the 1970s and 1980s, the results of which formed the basis of the current historical estimate.

 Further work on the property included drilling conducted during the 1970s and 1980s, the results of which formed the basis of the current historical estimate.